steemlua/utopian-api/README.md

 #### Install:

 	After compile, you will get the utopian.dll on windows, and utopian.so on linux.
-	Just put the shared library in the same directory with you lua script, it will works fine.
+	Just put the shared library in the same directory with lua script, it will works fine.

 #### How to use it?